LukeShaffer/pybooks/README.md

 businesses in order to standardize things from one accountant to the next.
 You can see a list of common account names from quickbooks [here](https://qbkaccounting.com/chart-accounts-complete-list-descriptions/)

-For example, here are some sample accounts you might find
+For example, here are some sample accounts you might find in the wild:

 - Cash Account
     - The total net sum of cash at a person or business's disposal.
 You can see